Updated March 12, 2026 ยท By Jake Embers

 Use room temperature beer.
 Cold beer straight from the fridge can shock the meat and slow down cooking.
 I just grab a can an hour before I start cooking and leave it on the counter.

 Save those drippings.
 The liquid in that drip pan is liquid gold.
-Strain it and use it to make gravy, or save it for cooking vegetables later.
+Strain it and use it to make gravy, or save it for grilling vegetables later.
 It's packed with flavor from all that rendered fat and seasoning.

-Common Mistakes
+Common Screwups

 Opening the grill too often.
 Every time you lift that lid, you're adding 10-15 minutes to your cook time.
 The temperature drops fast, and it takes time to recover.
 Trust the process and only check when you really need to.